All Episodes

 brandon tatum

-Like sane black people like myself and others know that it's an atrocity.
+Like, sane black people like myself and others know that it's an atrocity.

-Look at what happened with the young man in Texas that stabbed uh Camillo Anthony that's that stabbed the white kid.
+Look at what happened with the young man in Texas that stabbed uh Camillo Anthony that stabbed the white kid.

-I almost raised a million dollars.
+He had a GoFundMe, almost raised a million dollars.

 I think they raised close to a million dollars.